How to Decorate a House by Avoiding These Common Mistakes

 Decorating around something you hate to make it work = an entire room you’ll hate along with it.

 You don’t have to have the money to buy a new replacement piece of furniture to swap out the piece you don’t like.
-Thrift stores, Facebook buy/sell/trade groups, consignment shops, yard sales, and Craigslist are packed full of potential (here are some of my best Facebook Marketplace tips).
+Thrift stores, Facebook buy/sell/trade groups, consignment shops, yard sales, and Craigslist are packed full of potential.

 7. Not Decluttering Before Redecorating